kristiklemm/blog/source/2016-02-29-pivoting-is-part-of-the-startup-process.html.markdown

 The founders realized that users were mostly interested in building "collections" of products and sharing with friends.
 Rather than continue down the road of mobile shopping, they pivoted into a visual bookmarking tool.

-The pinterest team knew there was a market need for their product vision.
+The Pinterest team knew there was a market need for their product vision.
 It wasn't until they launched and collected feedback that they realized they were solving the wrong problem.

 You can learn more about <a href="http://www.fastcompany.com/3001984/pinterest-pivot" target="_blank">the Pinterest story</a>.